americanexpress/one-app/docs/recipes/Deploying-Modules.md

 ```

 You can inspect the contents of your module map deployed to Vercel to verify that it contains the links to the deployed assets of your modules.

+The running One App instance that points to your updated module map will automatically pull the newly deployed modules and update your application without the need for a server restart.